Notorious Cree brings dance, music, laughter, & a message of love to BGSU’s In the Round series

 Notorious Cree plays on cedar flute during In the Round series appearance.

 “Growing up as a kid I never knew much about my culture,” he said.
 “My family was really affected by the residential school system.
 My parents, grandparents, aunts and uncles were taken away when they were children and put in residential schools.”
-There they were forbidden from speaking their language or practice their culture.
+There they were forbidden from speaking their language or practicing their culture.
 “They were not allowed to dance and sing,” Jones said.
 “A lot was lost, those traditions were lost, in those schools.”

 But many in the younger generation, he said, set out to reclaim their past from the elders who had retained the culture.
 “A lot of us are reclaiming our ancestral knowledge,” Jones said.